 The partnership of Alstom and General Electric Company won the lead equipment supply contract.
 The scope of supply centred on eight 312.5MW gas turbines, manufactured in Alstom’s French Belfort plant and in GEC’s domestic gas turbine base in Greenville, South Carolina.
 Alstom also supplied steam turbines, overall plant engineering and balance of plant equipment.
 GEC’s Schenectady, New York, plant provided generators.
 The first units went online in 1996 and all were completed by 2004.
 The total investment is estimated to be HK$24 billion.

 When Black Point was planned at the turn of the decade, China Light & Power expected a more explosive growth in demand.
-It consequently made a large investment to ensure security of supply into the next century.
-Black Point also served to diversify the group's power sources, adding large gas CCGT to its own conventional thermal plants and stakes in PRC nuclear and hydro projects.
+It consequently made a large investment to ensure the security of supply into the next century.
+Black Point served to diversify the group’s power sources, adding large gas CCGT to its own conventional thermal plants and stakes in PRC nuclear and hydro projects.
 These arguments secured government approval of the plans and orders were placed in 1992.

 The project was an important advance for the heavy duty ‘F’ gas turbine technology the partners had jointly developed.
 The first two units were delayed by commissioning problems seen in other early ‘F’ projects, but these have been overcome.
 The project was also a milestone for both groups in their race to secure booming Chinese business.

 Alstom also provided electrical, control and instrumentation systems.
 The heat recovery steam generator supply was subcontracted to Mitsui Babcock.
 Fujikura of Japan was contracted to build 52km of power distribution lines.